radanskoric/radanskoric.github.io/_posts/2023-12-12-turbo-morphing-deep-dive.markdown

 mermaid: true
 ---

+_This is part 1 of a 2 part series on how Turbo 8 works.
+[Part 2](/articles/turbo-morphing-deep-dive-idiomorph) covers the idiomorph algorithm[^3] and this article covers the rest._

 Turbo 8 and the morphing functionality that was [presented at the first Rails World](https://www.youtube.com/watch?v=m97UsXa6HFg){:target="_blank"} is looking like a strong contender for the most magical Rails feature yet!
 And as with every *Rails magic* feature I'm part excited for all of the development time savings I'm about to reap and anxious for all of the time I will waste figuring out why it stopped working.
 In my 15+ year long professional career dominated by Rails projects I've experienced both.
 Thankfully it was mostly the former but the latter was quite painful and I would really like to eliminate it.
 My favourite way to battle it is to pull the curtain on the magic.
 I'm not scared once I've seen the wizard behind the curtain pulling the ropes.

 This is not an introduction on how to use Turbo Morph in your app, but a teardown of how it works under the hood.
 For the introduction to how to use it I would recommend [Turbo 8 in 8 minutes](https://fly.io/ruby-dispatch/turbo-8-in-8-minutes/){:target="_blank"}.